sumurthy/ojsspec/markdown/BasicHttpClient.md

 ## post

-Calls fetch(), but sets the method to 'POST'.
+Calls fetch(),but sets the method to 'POST'.

 ##### Signature